We wanted to get to a 9pm film, so Pit 1 was a "quick pit".

 falling off the bone, but still moist and juicy.
 Vegetables had

 about an 80% retrieval success.
-On to the pig!
+We're ready for a pig!

 Warning